 Not all arrhythmias are life-threatening or cause health complications.
 To be on the safe side, though, any abnormal heart rhythm should be reported to your doctor.

 The most common types of abnormal heart rhythms are:

-- Supraventricular tachycardia occurs in the upper chambers of your heart (the atria).
+- Supraventricular tachycardia occurs in the upper chambers of your heart known as the atria.

-- Ventricular tachycardia occurs in the lower chambers (the ventricles).
+- Ventricular tachycardia occurs in the lower chambers known as the ventricles.

-- Sinus tachycardia is a normal increase in the heart rate that may occur when you are sick or excited.
+- Sinus tachycardia is a normal increase in the heart rate that may occur when you’re sick or excited.
 With sinus tachycardia, your heartbeat returns to normal once you get better or calm down.

 Other types of premature contractions include extra beats and early beats.
 All three types may occur in the upper or lower heart chambers.

 What are the symptoms of abnormal heart rhythms?

 If you have an abnormal heart rhythm you may experience some or all of these symptoms: